 Dairy Industry in the United Arab Emirates

-The United Arab Emirates is home to approximately 75,000 dairy cattle, producing around 283,000 liters of milk annually.
-Given the challenging climate conditions, the UAE employs advanced farming techniques and relies on imports to meet its livestock needs.
+The United Arab Emirates is a significant player in the global dairy market, with approximately 75,000 dairy cattle producing around 283,000 liters of milk annually.
+Despite the challenging climate conditions, the UAE has adopted advanced farming techniques and relies heavily on imports to meet its livestock needs.

 Milk Processing and Cheese Production